pbrocks/block-options/docs/export-import-block-options.md

 # Export and Import Blocks

-**Export Single or Multiple Selected Block** easily via EditorsKit then just drag and drop the exported `.json` file to the Gutenberg editor and it will automagically be imported.
+**Export Single or Multiple Selected Block** easily via Sidetrack then just drag and drop the exported `.json` file to the Gutenberg editor and it will automagically be imported.

 ## How to export single or multiple blocks?